molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `GreetPipe` take the string `'Julie'` and computes a new string, `'Hello , Julie!'`.

+<aside class="margin-note">Simple vs. complex setup</aside>

 There are two important ways to test a Pipe:

-1. Create an instance of the Pipe class manually without the `TestBed`.
+1. Create an instance of the Pipe class manually.
 Then call the `transform` method.
 2. Set up a `TestBed`.
 Render a host Component that uses the Pipe.
 Then check the text content in the DOM.

 The first way requires minimal setup, is fast and straight-forward.
 The second closely mimics how the Pipe is used in practice.
 It also tests the name of the Pipe, declared in the `@Pipe()` decorator.